mit-pdos/sigmaos/cpython3.11/Doc/c-api/typeobj.rst

 .. c:member:: Py_ssize_t PyTypeObject.tp_dictoffset

-   While this field is still supported, :c:macro:`Py_TPFLAGS_MANAGED_DICT` should be used instead, if at all possible.

    If the instances of this type have a dictionary containing instance variables, this field is non-zero and contains the offset in the instances of the type of the instance variable dictionary; this offset is used by